antoniovleonti/superghost/README.md

 # superghost-workspace

-todo (demo / learn how):
+todo:
-* regular client pinging to stay connected to the game
+* multiple games (& index page that lists them)
-* delete games when no players are in them
+* delete games when no players are in them (after some time, i.e. 1 minute)
-* timer for players adding letters to word
+* player clocks
 * DBs?? (necessary? unnecessary?)